JeremieLitzler/journal/docs/2022/11/compost-making-balancing-nitrogen-and-carbon-charles-dowding/README.md

 ---
-title: Compost Making, balancing green & brown or nitrogen & carbon, by Charles Dowding
+title: Compost is balancing green & brown, with Charles Dowding
 description: "Successful compost can be summarized by a good a good balance of green or brown.
 Let's review the must-know with Charles."
 date: 2022-11-04
 heroImage: '/images/2022-11-04-aerial-view-of-charles-garden-as-he-walks-to-the-compost-heap.jpg'